SamNie2027/SamNie2027/README.md

 - Created and tested all endpoints, including the frontend, backend, and AI API
 - Quickly explained concepts to team members unfamiliar with the tech stack

-### Shelter Link - Code4Community (Jan 2025 - Present)
+### Shelter Link - Code4Community (Jan 2025 - June 2025)

 https://github.com/Code-4-Community/shelter-link

 The goal of Project ShelterLink is to develop a user-friendly, map-based application to help LGBTQ+ youth locate winter shelters in Boston.

-Technologies: React Native, ExpressJS, DynamoDB, NodeJS, JEST
+Technologies: React Native, ExpressJS, AWS DynamoDB, NodeJS, JEST

 <ins>My contributions as a full-stack developer:</ins>